The theory of manipulations of pure state asymmetry: basic tools and equivalence classes of states under symmetric operations: Preliminaries

 and consequently that $\mathcal{K}$ is G-covariant.
-In particular any group is the normal subgroup of itself, therefore uniform twirling over any group $G$ is a G-covariant time evolution.
+In particular any group is the normal subgroup of itself, therefore uniform twirling over any group $G$ is a G-covariant channel.

-Furthermore, if we couple the object system with an environment using a Hamiltonian which has the symmetry $G$ and if the environment is initially uncorrelated with the system and prepared in a state that is G-invariant, and finally some proper subsystem is discarded, then the total effect of this time evolution is described by a G-covariant quantum operation.
+Furthermore, if we couple the object system to an environment using a Hamiltonian which has the symmetry $G$ and if the environment is initially uncorrelated with the system and prepared in a state that is G-invariant, and finally some \emph{proper} subsystem is discarded, then the total effect of this time evolution is described by a G-covariant quantum operation.
 (Intuitively this is clear, because there is nothing in such a dynamics that can break the symmetry.)
+Here by \emph{proper} subsystem we mean a subsystem which is closed under the action of the symmetry transformations, i.e., under this action any vector in that subsystem is mapped to a vector in the same subsystem.

 As it turns out, \emph{every} $G$-covariant quantum operation can in fact be realized in this way, i.e. by first coupling the system to an uncorrelated environment in a G-invariant state via a G-invariant unitary and secondly discarding a proper subsystem of the total system.
-This is a consequence of a version of Stinespring's dilation theorem applied to G-covariant operations \cite{Werner}.
-This result provides an operational prescription for realizing every such operation.
+This is sometimes called the Stinespring dilation theorem for G-covariant channels and was first proved in \cite{Werner}.~\footnote{A different proof of this is provided in \cite{thesis:Marvian}. } This result provides an operational prescription for realizing every such operation.

+In the theory of asymmetry we study the consequences of the fact that a (possibly open) dynamics has a symmetry.
+In particular, we are interested to know, for a given initial state of a G-covariant dynamics, which kind of constraints one can put on the possible final states based on the symmetries of dynamics.
+Equivalently, we are interested to know, for a given pair of states $\rho$ and $\sigma$, whether there exists a G-covariant dynamics which transforms $\rho$ to $\sigma$ or not.
+We use the notation $\rho\xrightarrow{\textnormal{G-cov}} \sigma$ to denote that state $\rho$ can be transformed to state $\sigma$ under a G-covariant time evolution.